vmstio/vmstio/docs.vmst.io/content/infrastructure.md

 ## Deployment Overview

-When vmst.io originally moved from managed hosting with [Masto Host](https://masto.host), the deployment was done with:
+When vmst.io originally moved away from managed hosting with [Masto Host](https://masto.host), the deployment was done with:

 - Three consolidated core nodes using Docker containers for all essential servers
 - One backend node running Redis, Elastic Search, and Sidekiq.
 - One managed PostgreSQL database instance.

+(More information on that original configuration [can be found here](https://docs.vmst.io/post/2022/11/new-infrastructure/).)

-Over many iterations and changes, we eventually moved Redis to a managed instance, separated Elastic Search, and got better about controlling Sidekiq queues.
+Over many iterations and changes, we eventually moved Redis to a managed instance, separated Elastic Search to it's own host, and got better about controlling Sidekiq queues.
 What also became apparent over time is that the Docker containers for Mastodon burn a lot of CPU cycles when deployed as we had done.

 We have since moved all of the Mastodon components to locally compiled code running with Linux systemd services.

-Docker is still used to deploy some of our "Flings" as documented below.

 ### Kubernetes

 We do not currently leverage Kubernetes for any part of the vmst.io configuration.
+Docker containers are still used to deploy some of our "Flings" as documented below.

 ### Code Purity

 Our goal is to run the latest released version of the Mastodon experience within 48 hours of being published.

-In order to help facilitate this, we run **unmodified** versions of the Mastodon code found on the project's official [GitHub](https://github.com/mastodon/mastodon) repo.
+In order to help facilitate this, we run **unmodified** versions of the Mastodon code found on the project's official [GitHub](https://github.com/mastodon/mastodon) repositorysitory.

 We do not run any of the available Mastodon forks (such as [Glitch](https://glitch-soc.github.io/docs/) or [Hometown](https://github.com/hometown-fork/hometown)) or perform any other local modifications to the Mastodon stack.
 We do not intend to modify or customize Mastodon code in any other way that changes the default user experience.